 With scenic vistas and beautiful architecture everywhere you look, visitors can observe the nation’s best plein air artists in their element throughout the town as well as into the surrounding natural areas during the event.
 After a week of live painting demonstrations and events, artwork created during the Telluride Plein Air Festival is exhibited and sold to support the Sheridan Arts Foundation.

-Catering to those that enjoy classical music, the Telluride Chamber Music Festival is a longstanding annual celebration of intimate, instrumental concerts.
-Since 1973, the festival has been hosting early August chamber music concerts and programs at the Michael D. Palm Theatre, with associated events also happening in Telluride Town Park.
+Catering to those who enjoy classical music, the Telluride Chamber Music Festival is a longstanding annual celebration of intimate, instrumental concerts.
+Since 1973, the festival has been hosting chamber music concerts and programs at the Michael D. Palm Theatre, with associated events also happening in Telluride Town Park.

 The Chamber Music Festival attracts world-renowned musicians and also sponsors a winter concert series.
-To learn more, please visit the Telluride Chamber Music Festival’s official website.
+The event has turned into a year-round music series.

 As our final musically focused event on the list, Telluride’s Americana Music Festival is a celebration of folk, alternative country, rockabilly, and more.
 With a spotlight on singer-songwriters, the Americana Music Festival is one of Telluride’s hidden gems, occurring every July at the Sheridan Opera House.